dittyAvramovich/AKAMAIJOB/all/TreeFiles/TreeFiles/README.md

 If you do not have it installed, go to https://www.microsoft.com/net/download/windows.
-On this page select the Download .NET Core x.x.x SDK as shown in the following screen shot. then you should download the project and then run the app by clicking on the  green arrow button at athe top of the page.
+On this page select the Download .NET Core x.x.x SDK as shown in the following screen shot. then you should download the project and then run the app by opening the file "Tre-file double click on treefile.sln on the  green arrow button at the top of the page.

+"